Synthetixio/SIPs/content/srs/sr-2.md

 #### A refreshed vision and roadmap for Synthetix

-From the outside and from feedback amongst non-Synthetix investors, it seems like there has been a loss of focus and direction.
-New participants are unlikely to have heard of Synthetix and once aware are unsure what the project wishes to accomplish.
+From the outside and feedback amongst non-Synthetix investors, it seems like there has been a loss of focus and direction.
+New crypto participants are unlikely to have heard of Synthetix and once aware are unsure what the project wishes to accomplish.

 A new and refreshed roadmap / vision needs to be produced and socialised.
 This will help realign the efforts of key stakeholders (i.e. the Spartan Council, contributors, community members and integrators) and allow the external non-Synthetix community to better understand what path the project is on.

-Once the vision and roadmap are established, a streamlined communication plan should be designed, to create a more succinct vision, roadmap, and message for the market.
-This will include engaging with key front ends and products that can leverage Synthetix contracts to build awareness, increase integrations and further engrain Synthetix across the crypto ecosystem.
+In parallel with this referendum, this [2025 vision and roadmap has been proposed](https://mirror.xyz/0xF0Ab6151b0705790378b4c3504918a85c5E39246/DEuFmBrXyjaxe7CFFhzrotdyZFsG9xnFpLd2t3TFAro).
+Should this referendum pass, a streamlined communication plan should be designed to share Synthetix's clear vision, roadmap, and core messages with the broader crypto community.
+The focus will be to go to market with a succinct message to increase awareness, attract additional integrations and further engrain Synthetix across the crypto ecosystem.

 Forming a working group with a robust marketing function to execute on this and continue to drive the messaging is critical.